 Shawna L. Christenson is a graduate of the University of Central Florida (BS, Secondary English Education) and Florida Atlantic University (MS, Curriculum & Instruction).
 She is a Florida certified English teacher (grades 6-12) and holds endorsements in Gifted, Reading, and ESOL.
 Ms. Christenson has been teaching for twenty-three years in Palm Beach and Martin Counties with a focus on English, Public Speaking, and Debate.
 She is a Space Foundation Teacher Liaison, the K-12 STEM education liaison for the Palm Beach section of The American Institute of Aeronautics and Astronautics, an officer in the Palm Beach Middle School Forensic League, and is a nationally recognized Diamond Debate coach, earning the distinction of Middle School Coach of the Year in 2020.

 Ms. Christenson believes in helping students become confident communicators who can share their passions outside the classroom through participating in legislative blitzes, writing technical papers, presenting at conferences, and working closely with legislators not only to talk about policy but to create it.
 With the help of her students, Ms. Christenson worked with State Representative Brian Mast on two resolutions to increase awareness of the CubeSat Launch Initiative and CubeSats in education.
-In addition to presenting at the Florida Association for the Gifted twice, she has presented technical papers on science identity formation in elementary students at the International Astronautical Congress in Dubai last year (virtual), the CoSpar K conference in Australia, and is presenting in the International Astronautical Federation in Russia virtually in June.
-She regularly works with students on their technical papers and PowerPoint presentations to make sure they are prepared.
-She is the "talkie" side of the "techies and talkies" that will be offered as part of the Aerospace and Innovation Academy.
+In addition to presenting at the Florida Association for the Gifted twice, she has presented technical papers on science identity formation in elementary students at the International Astronautical Congress in Dubai in 2021, the CoSpar K conference in Athens in 2022 as well as the IAC in Paris, France.
+She regularly works with students on their technical papers and slide deck presentations in preparation for conferences.
+She is the "talkie" side of the "techies and talkies".

 "Many born in the sixties and seventies daydreamed of becoming astronauts, ballerinas, soldiers, or actresses.
 The imagination and creativity of a child encourages curiosity and excitement – all potent fuels for learning.
 As adults, thrilling highs and crushing lows occur less and less frequently.
 The euphoria so easily experienced as children is replaced by the minor blips and dips of the daily grind.
 So when an educator is afforded the opportunity to bring a vision to reality, one must wholeheartedly accept the challenge."